PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 1. Install `Docker`, `docker-compose`, `git`. (...or run  `sudo install-docker-bionic.sh` - be sure to change `$INSTALL_USER` variable to your local username.)
 2. Open terminal app and `cd` to preferred workspace directory
 3. `git clone` this repository: `git clone https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.git`
-4. `cd jupyterhub-deploy-docker-localhost`, locate buildhub.sh, make sure it is executable and run this script on command line.
+4. `cd jupyterhub-deploy-docker-localhost`, locate `buildhub.sh`, make sure it is executable and run this script on command line.
 5. Wait for the `buildhub.sh` script to finish, watch for build errors.
 Then locate `starthub.sh`, make sure it is executable, then run `./starthub.sh` on a terminal.
 You will see container logs being displayed as the containers start up.
 Before running `./starthub.sh` you may want to check:
-    5.1 Built Docker contaiiners: run `docker images` on the terminal.
+    5.1 Built Docker containers: run `docker images` on the terminal.
     5.2 Running containers (after running `./starthub.sh`: run `docker ps` on the terminal.
 6. Open Chrome, Chrome-based Edge, Safari, or Firefox browser and proceed to https://localhost.
 (Look up default login credentials on .env file.)

-### Changing the UI to JupyterLab
+### Changing the UI to Jupyter Notebook Classic

-You can easily switch to the JupyterLab user interface:
+JupyterLab is the default user interface.
+You can easily switch from the JupyterLab user interface to Jupyter Notebook Classic:
-1. Temporarily by editing the URL, and replacing `tree` with `lab`.
+1. Temporarily by editing the URL, and replacing `lab` with `tree`.
-2. Permanently by switching the `.env` file entry `JUPYTER_UI=notebook` with `JUPYTER_UI=/lab` (slash is important).
+2. Permanently by switching the `.env` file entry `JUPYTER_UI=/lab` with `JUPYTER_UI=notebook` (slash is important for `lab`).

 ## First install on remote server